 NSCoding And Swift Structs

-As you all know NSCoding
+As you all know NSCoding doesn’t

 work with Swift structs.
-NSCoding
+NSCoding only works

-for classes inheriting from NSObject
+for classes inheriting from NSObject.
+But the

 next (or current) big thing are structs.
 Value types all the way.
 So we